 Aphids are small insects from the Aphidoidea family of insects.
 You might also hear them called “greenfly” or “blackfly.”
-However, the 5000 known species of aphid come in a variety of colors.
+However, the 5000 known species of aphids come in a variety of colors.

 Aphids are one of the most destructive insects in the temperate region.
 These sap-sucking insects only live for one month.
 Unfortunately, they can do a lot of damage during that month.

-We’ve explained how quickly aphids multiply and the type of damage they cause.
-We’ve also listed several specific kinds of aphids, what they eat, and the types of damage they cause.
+We’ve explained how quickly aphids multiply and the damage they cause.
+We’ve also listed several specific kinds of aphids, what they eat, and the damage they cause.

 Aphid Multiplication Problems

 Aphids reach sexual maturity in 7-10 days.
 They are usually all born female and can reproduce asexually with no need for male fertilization.
-They are also a parthenogenetic species that can be born pregnant, which allows for telescoping generations.
+They are also a parthenogenetic species that can be born pregnant, allowing telescoping generations.

 Multiply 60 by 60 a few times every 7-10 days, and you can start to see how quickly aphids can get out of hand in your garden.